microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 Some of the resources we are going to create need to have a unique id.
 In a class room setting ask your proctor what the value of the `UNIQUE_ID` environment variable needs to be.
-If you are doing this workshop by yourself use the same timestamp in `YYYYMMDDHHSS` format as the value for `UNIQUE_ID`.
+If you are doing this training by yourself use the same timestamp in `YYYYMMDDHHSS` format as the value for `UNIQUE_ID`.

 Replacing `FILL_THIS_IN` with the value for `UNIQUE_ID` you determined above